-Bodrum, Marmaris, Fethiye and Göcek, are amongst the most famous holiday cities in the world, as they are popularly known for their night life.
-So, after enjoying the sea and the discovery of the day, you can enjoy the stars and wind in the quiet and calm night, you can indulge in the unlimited freedom of night life.
+Bodrum, Marmaris, Fethiye and Göcek, are amongst the most famous holiday cities in the world, as they are popularly known for their nightlife.
+So, after enjoying the sea and the discovery of the day, you can enjoy the stars and wind in the quiet and calm night, you can indulge in the unlimited freedom of nightlife.

 Necessities will include personal medicines as well as day to day first aid, such as insect repellent, travel sickness tablets, sun cream and after sun.
-All Gulets will have a first aid box, however you are responsible for the protection of your own bodys against the suns rays and insects/mosquitos.
+All Gulets will have a first aid box, however, you are responsible for the protection of your own bodies against the suns rays and insects/mosquitos.
 Let crew know in advance of any allergies; there will be a trained first aider on board with any crew.
 Tips to prevent sun getting ill at sea include, eating regularly, minimise time spent in the sun and wind, do not sit in wet clothes and drink lots of water!

 As up to date as a gulet can be, there are still safety procedures to follow and understand.
 Guest and crew safety is the most important thing to Albatros Yachting.
-Passengers are asked to notify or warn crew of any potential dangers they become aware of, this way the danger can be prevented or controlled.
-If you are travelling without a crew it is crucial you notify officers through the telephone connection provided on boar (direct and automatic to coast guard).
+Passengers are asked to notify or warn the crew of any potential dangers they become aware of, this way the danger can be prevented or controlled.
+If you are travelling without a crew it is crucial you notify officers through the telephone connection provided on board (direct and automatic to coast guard).

 Life on board is pure bliss.
 It is the perfect atmosphere for friends and family to come together, and share their love and experiences of the sea.
 Clean towels, linen, deck chairs and soft comfortable sun loungers are supplied on board.
-Any problems or shortages of stock must be reported to crew, they can then be replaced immediately.
+Any problems or shortages of stock must be reported to the crew, they can then be replaced immediately.

 - Do not smoke in cabins- this is for your own safety